Brokerage Accounts in Oregon Divorce Mediation

 At a Glance

-1. One spouse keeps the account while other assets are adjusted
+1. One spouse keeps the account and offsets the value elsewhere

-2. The investments within the account are divided between the spouses
+2. The account is divided between the spouses

 Key Takeaways